Baker Collins & Co. | Commercial Lending logo

 Baker Collins & Co. | Commercial Lending Review

 Baker Collins & Co. is a real estate private money lending firm that has closed over 1,000 loans since 2015.
-The company positions itself as a specialized lender for real estate investors who need alternative financing solutions outside traditional bank channels.
+The company positions itself as a listed lender for real estate investors who need alternative financing solutions outside traditional bank channels.
 Their primary focus is providing reliable capital to fund real estate projects quickly and efficiently.

 The company offers four primary loan products: Rental loans for growing rental portfolios, Rehab "Fix & Flip" loans with interest-only options, New Construction loans with interest-only structures, and Multi-Family loans for scaling multi-family portfolio businesses.
 All loans appear to be designed specifically for real estate investors rather than owner-occupants, with flexible terms tailored to project-based needs rather than traditional mortgage lending criteria.